kevinwatson/hobbyist-radio-book/040-chapter-03.md

 ## Common Uses

 Many people ask 'Why not just use your cell phone?' when they talk to a radio enthusiast.
 One answer to that question is that two-way radios can be used where there is no cell phone service.
-It's also more convenient and safer to use a radio while driving or hiking because it has physical buttons so you can push a physical button to transmit without looking at the device.
-If you want to stay in regular contact by listening, radios can remain in receive mode (and are quiet when the squelch is set correctly) which means that you don't have to push a button to answer like you would on a phone, you just leave the radio on and keep it close so that you can hear when others transmit.
+It's also more convenient and safer to use a radio while driving or hiking because mobile and handheld radios have physical buttons that make it easy to interact with by touch only without looking at the device.

+If you want to stay in regular contact by listening, radios can remain in receive mode (and are quiet when the squelch is set correctly) which means that you don't have to push a button to answer like you do on a phone, you just leave the radio on so that you can hear when others transmit.

+Because of their convenience, GMRS radios are used to communicate between two or more vehicles on a road trip or in the back country.
+They are used by hikers and adventurers who need a radio with a wide range that can also communicate with FRS users.
+Because they are licensed to use repeaters, GMRS radios are great for wider-area communications.

 ## Common Practices